 4. Pricing, Fees, & Refunds

 These complaints are focused on how much the customer is paying for your product or service.
-They might think that you’re charging too much or are complaining about fees you added to their invoice.
+They might think that you’re charging too much or have an issue with the fees you added to their invoice.
 They may even ask for a refund after having a poor experience with your business.
 Either way, these conversations are never fun, because they affect your bottom line.

 How to Solve This Customer Complaint: